AdaCore/training_material/courses/rust_essentials/140_smart_pointers/02_box.rst

 The Heap Allocator
 --------------------

--  Allocate data on the heap
+-  Allocates data on the heap

--  Store a fixed-size pointer on the stack
+-  Stores a fixed-size pointer on the stack

--  Retain single ownership of the heap data
+-  Retains single ownership of the heap data

--  Deallocate memory automatically when the Box goes out of scope
+-  Deallocates memory automatically when :rust:`Box` goes out of scope

 .. code:: rust